Do You Hear What I Hear

 I am amazed that people can think they know the song and not know it is a prayer for peace," Regney once told an interviewer.
 But we are so bombarded by sounds and our attention spans are so short."

 If you get a chance, take a few minutes and give it a listen.
 Be mindful of it's origin.
 It's an anti-war song, consistent with the true spirit of Christmas.
 Bing Crosby made the song famous, bringing it to millions a year after it was published.
-Crosby's version is to be found here:
+My favorite version is sung by Martina McBride.
+The version that accompanies this essay is sung by Robert Goulet.
+It was Regney's favorite.
+All three versions are available on YouTube.

 Christmas Season